lsgd/Whatsapp_speech_to_text/speech_google.md

     - Provide a single alternative language: `'de-CH'`
     - Do not add a trailing comma!
 Bad: `'de-CH,en-US,'`, Good: `'de-CH,en-US'`
     - If you do not provide any alternatives, simply omit this environment variable or provide an empty value `''`.

+## 4. Example docker compose configuration

+An example configuration can be found in [docker-compose.google.yml](./docker-compose.google.yml).